Cosmos-0118/TidyWindow/README.md

 -   Parameters must be named, and scripts should emit structured objects for consumption by `PowerShellInvoker`.
 -   Terminating errors bubble back to the .NET layer for user-friendly reporting in the dashboard.

-## Releasing

-Tagging a semantic version triggers the release workflow and produces both a portable zip and an installer.

-Artifacts (`TidyWindow.exe` zip and `TidyWindow-Setup-<version>.exe`) are attached to the GitHub release once the workflow finishes.

-### Manual Release (GitHub UI)

--   Navigate to the repository's Releases tab and choose "Draft a new release".
--   Select an existing version tag (or create one from the UI) matching the semantic version format.
--   Provide release notes; copy highlights from the changelog or pull requests if available.
--   Publish the release to trigger the workflow and attach generated assets automatically.

 ## Further Reading

 -   `docs/getting-started.md` – Detailed setup walkthrough.